cisco/mindmeld/docs/source/anatomy.rst

 .. image:: images/architecture.png
    :target: _images/architecture.png

-This chapter will introduce you to the each of the components in the MindMeld toolkit.
+This chapter will introduce you to the each of the modules in the MindMeld toolkit.

 Natural Language Parser